somythl/poweroutages/README.md

   </table>
 </div>

 ## Univariate Analysis
-We will begin by visualizing power outages by single variables.

-#### Here we analyze the distribution of climate categories
+#### Any peculiarites about the frequency of power outages by climate categories?
-It was important for us to first recognize the distributions of climate categories in a pie chart as it shows us what type of climate the majority of power outages occur in.
 <iframe
   src="assets/univariate-plot-1.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
+It was important for us to first recognize the distributions of climate categories in a pie chart as it shows us what type of climate the majority of power outages occur in.

-#### Here we analyze the frequency distribution of outages per month
+#### Any peculiarities about the frequency of power outages by month?
-The bar graph illusrates a potential predictor for people affected bt power outages, such as month of year, since we notice there is a high frequency of outages in summer months.
 <iframe
   src="assets/univariate-plot-3.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
+The bar graph illusrates a potential predictor for people affected bt power outages, such as month of year, since we notice there is a high frequency of outages in summer months.

 ## Bivariate Analysis
-We now perfomed a bivariate analysis on energy usage and outage duration in 2 different living sectors.

-#### what is this graph sam
-explain the importance and what it shows sam
+#### Any Possible Correlations between Megawatts/Hour in Commercial Zones and Outage Duration?
 <iframe
   src="assets/bivariate-plot-1.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>

-#### what is this graph sam
-explain the importance and what it shows sam
+As the data points stray above the x-axis, it seems there is a soft positive trend between Commercial Zone Megawatt Usage and the Duration of Power Outages.

+#### Any Possible Correlations between Megawatts/Hour in Industrial Zones and Outage Duration?
 <iframe
   src="assets/bivariate-plot-2.html"
   width="800"
   height="600"
   frameborder="0"
 ></iframe>
+Similar to what the previous graph showed with Commercial Zones, there is somewhat of a relationship between Industrial Zone Megawatt Usage and the Duration of Power Outages.

 #### Grouping and Aggregates
 sam why did you choose to do the pivot table this way and what does it show us